diku-dk/containers/README.md

 # bitset
-A bitset library for Futhark
+A bitset library for Futhark, this is still a work in progress.